CRobeck/instrument-amdgpu-kernels/README.md

         c[id] = a[id] + b[id];
 }
 ```
 and the following instrumentation device function which prints an integer, if less than some threshold, that are passed to it.
+The threshold is hardcoded to 10 in this case but could easily be added as another kernel argument which the pass adds as well.

 ```C++
 __device__ void PrintKernel(int idx){